Consulting you on a cleaner future for our region

 - identify ways in which NZT could support wider strategic or local objectives; and

 - show how feedback has been taken into account in finalising the proposals and the application for development consent.

-Since our Stage 1 Consultation held in Autumn 2019, we have undertaken further technical and environmental work on NZT.
-Our Stage 2 Consultation will therefore provide information on our more developed proposals, including:
+Following our Stage 1 Consultation held in Autumn 2019, we undertook further technical and environmental work on NZT.
+Our Stage 2 Consultation provided further information on our more developed proposals, including: